Fascinating Womanhood

 Fascinating Womanhood is a book written by Helen Andelin and published in 1963.
 The book recently went into its sixth edition, published by Random House.
-2,000,000 copies have been sold, and it is credited with starting a grassroots movement among women.

 History

 Derived from a set of booklets published in the 1920s and 1930s by the Psychological Press, the book seeks to help traditionally-minded women to make their marriages "a lifelong love affair".
 According to Time magazine, Andelin wrote Fascinating Womanhood when "she felt her own marriage wasn't the romantic love affair she had dreamed of."

 The book's self-published edition sold over 400,000 copies, and since being published by Random House, has sold more than 2 million copies, including outside the US.
 It has been translated into seven languages.
-The book serves as a touchstone for those of the anti-feminist persuasion.